Stellarator island divertor shape optimization for reduced peak heat fluxes: Methods

 \subsection{Divertor-making algorithm}

 In this section, we present a simple, low-dimensional parametrization of divertor construction.
 This algorithm creates divertors that aim to minimize the peak heat loads on the divertor by enforcing a maximum strike angle of the magnetic field on the divertor plates near the island separatrix.
 Maintaining a low strike angle helps spread the heat flux across the plate by increasing the area that is exposed to the plasma.
-We make no claim that the divertors are optimized with respect to other important considerations, such as neutrals or impurities.
+Although very small angles are a feature of current island divertors like in W7-X, there are risks to attempting to build divertors with such shallow angles in terms of engineering tolerances \cite{wai_angle_limit_2023}.
+In principle, a minimum strike angle could be enforced with further adjustments of the divertor plate files.

 The divertor-making algorithm is described in Fig.~\ref{fig:divertor_making_algorithm}.
-The inputs required are: a discretization of points describing the island separatrix from $\phi_{\text{start}}$ to $\phi_\text{end}$ in increments of $\Delta\phi$, the capability to evaluate the plasma magnetic field beyond the LCFS, and two starting points on the island separatrix.
+The inputs required are: a discretization of points describing the island separatrix from $\phi_{\text{start}}$ to $\phi_\text{end}$ in increments of $\Delta\phi$, the capability to evaluate the plasma magnetic field beyond the LCFS of the core plasma, and two starting points on the island separatrix.
 In reality, a flux surface within the island near the island separatrix is used, called the control surface, as stochasticity of the separatrix would complicate the analysis.
 Only the control surface is used to construct the divertor.
-The rationale for this is that most of the heat flux will travel on flux tubes near the island separatrix towards the divertor plate \cite{effenberg_investigation_2019}.
+The rationale for this is that most of the heat flux will travel on flux tubes near the island separatrix towards the divertor plate \cite{Kharwandikar2026}, \cite{effenberg_investigation_2019}.
 The number of points describing the control surface per toroidal angle should be enough to be able to build a smooth periodic spline representation of the surface.